 Source: Own elaboration based on Hochschild, 2000.

-Gendered analysis of global movement of labor
+A gendered analysis of the global movement of labour

-Constraining the analysis to global care chains, this article will look at the impact that migrant women have on the domestic female labor force, for both when there is skill transferability and when there is not.
+Constraining the analysis to global care chains, this article will look at the impact that migrant women have on the domestic female labour force, for both when there is skill transferability and when there is not.

 Chart 2.
 If there is skill transferability